Climate and Average Weather Year Round in Floyd Virginia, United States

 Floyd experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 3.6 months, from May 30 to September 19, during which time the comfort level is muggy, oppressive, or miserable at least 16% of the time.
-The muggiest day of the year is July 25, with muggy conditions 63% of the time.
+The month with the most muggy days in Floyd is July, with 18.1 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable